matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Return results at lower latency and cost (free).
     - `SELECT priority, percent_complete FROM Task`
 - Ancestor:
-    - Limits results to the specified entity and its descendants.
+    - Limit results to the specified entity and its descendants.
     - `SELECT * FROM Task WHERE __key__ HAS ANCESTOR KEY(TaskList, 'default')`
 - Entity:
     - Retrieve an entity kind, zero or more filters, and zero or more sort orders.